 There are no program specific pre-requisites for entering the COPC Program, other than a bachelor's or higher degree.
 This program is appropriate for anyone (clinicians and non-clinicians) with an interest health care innovation and management of community health programs from the grass-roots level to the policy level.
-This program seeks individuals especially interested in working with vulnerable populations to eliminate health disparities through transdisciplinary teams.
+This program seeks individuals especially interested in working with historically excluded and marginalized communities to eliminate health inequities through transdisciplinary teams.